tomdpb/toms-territory/content/about/about_me.en.md

 ## Programming Languages

-I've got different levels of experience with the following languages, and no, I not counting simple "Hello World!" programs!
+I've got different levels of experience with the following languages, and no, I'm not counting simple "Hello World!" programs!

 - Bash/Shell Scripting
 - C++